 Lockhart accusing some of wanting to turn it into a Chautaugua.

 The characters in Lady Doc were regarded as depictions of well-known Cody residents including

-George Beck, Daisy Beck, Bronson Rumsey, Jake Schwoob manager of the Cody Trading Company, and the town's physician Dr. Frances
+George Beck, Daisy Beck, Bronson Rumsey, Jake Schwoob manager of the Cody Trading Company, and Dr. Lane.
+The depictions were nasty-nasty beyond satire.